-Spikes with peaks (or troughs) that fall within amplitude windows given by amplitude_discriminators can be automatically detected by neurotic on the basis of amplitude.
+Spikes with peaks (or troughs) that fall within amplitude windows given by amplitude\discriminators can be automatically detected by neurotic on the basis of amplitude.
 Note that amplitude discriminators are only applied if fast loading is off (lazy=False).

 Detected spikes are indicated on the signals with markers, and spike trains are displayed in a raster plot.
-Optionally, a color may be specified for an amplitude discriminator using a single letter color code (e.g., 'b' for blue or 'k' for black) or a hexadecimal color code (e.g., '#1b9e77'; note that with PyQtGraph 0.13.0 and later, hexadecimal color codes must begin with #).
+Optionally, a color may be specified for an amplitude discriminator using a single letter color code (e.g., 'b' for blue or 'k' for black) or a hexadecimal color code (e.g., 'lb9e77').